NASA Image of the Day

 "We're quite far away from each other, still", she blurted out, unnecessarily.
 "It's slightly awkward."

-"Also" she continued, "then you called me like a dog.
+"Also" she continued, "then you CALLED me, like a DOG.
 You're a rather odd man, aren't you, as far as first meetings go.....?"
-She still had a straight face.
 He was quite perplexed as to what to say next.
+"In this part of the planet human beings do not salivate and come running up to be led about with a leash.
+Got it?"

-"I have that effect sometimes; sorry", she said, cocking her head to the other side, and staring at him.
+"I have that effect sometimes; sorry", she said, cocking her head to the other side, and staring at him, relenting slightly.
 "I took assertiveness training.
 You look cold."

 "I hadn't really planned on a walk on a freezing beach, pre-tornado", he said, drily.

 "It's rather nice, isn't it?', she sighed, cheerily.
+"Invigorating."
 Her hair was stuck to her head, like a sort of flat brillo pad of wet growth.
-"I think my hair is stuck to my head", she said, describing what he was looking at, like a cartoonist, reading his mind.
+"I think my hair is stuck to my head", she said, describing what he was looking at, matter-of-factly.

 She sighed.
 He walked towards her, slowly.